FelixBoegge/coding-assessment/README.md

 If, for a specific date, there is no value for one of the tickers, the corresponding value from the previous date with a value will be taken to calculate the INDEX.

-The ´print()´ method calls the methods to retrieve/ calculate all wanted values and prints them to the screen.
+The `print()` method calls the methods to retrieve/ calculate all wanted values and prints them to the screen.
 If a value is 0.0, 'N/A' will be printed. the print will have following structure: